-- 9. Proportionate preliminary early engagement should be undertaken to inform the development and understand the deliverability of your requirements including the feasibility of alternative options that could help us better deliver services.
-Over £30,000 the SPT must be consulted and involved. - a.
-The early engagement must be conducted in a fair and transparent manner and must not to be treated as a call for competition and a contract must not be awarded.
+9. Proportionate PME should be undertaken to inform the development, deliverability and affordability of requirements including the feasibility of alternative options that could help better deliver services.
+For contracts over £30,000 PCM must be consulted and involved before undertaking any PME.